Hardik5862/face-recognition-api/README.md

 # face-recognition-api
 1. Clone this repo.
 2. run npm install

-Use postgres for this project
+Use postgreSQL for this project